 I expect to have several of this new series on display at #NAF19.
 My exhibitions called ‘Reflections’ and I’ll be at the Carinus Art Centre.
 In the next day or two I’ll have the picture for sale as a print or for downloading over at my store.

-As #NAF18 draws closer the 1820 Settlers National Monument gets busier and busier.
-So I took a chance yesterday that there would still be some peace to make a photo essay of my favourite part of the building – the Fountain Court.
-It’s quite a challenge being a central atrium that’s several stories deep.
-There’s natural light spilling in from two sides and down from the top but artificial light on the other two sides.
-I settled on my tiny 9mm fisheye body cap lens to pull in as much of the space as possible.
-The rectangular shapes of the famous yellowwood scaffolding sculpture, the many long pillars and banner-like Skotnes murals all help make dramatic shots.
+Here’s the large picture that’s drawn the crowds and the comments at my #NAF19 exhibition ‘Symmetry’.
+I did a photo shoot last year of the Fountain Court at the 1820 Settlers National Monument because it’s my favourite part of the building.
+The title picture’s taken as if you were lying on your back looking up to the skylight several stories above you.
+There’s natural light spilling in from both sides and down from the top but artificial light on the other two sides.
+I used my tiny 9mm fisheye body cap lens to pull in as much of the space as possible.
+The rectangular shapes of the famous yellowwood scaffolding sculpture, the many long pillars and banner-like Skotnes murals all help make this dramatic shot.
 The fisheye lens does a great job of curving them round the Millstone Fountain and sunburst roof decoration.
-There’s a nice selection of my Grahamstown pictures over at roddythefox.co.za.
+Here’s the photo essay of the rest of the shots I took.

 It’s an unusual place – Grahamstown – located in a basin at the headwaters of the Kowie river.
 The poor black population in the eastern townships look across to the middle class suburbs on the other side of the valley.
 There are not many South African cities where black and white are so closely juxtaposed.
 I live in Sunnyside, on the south side of town, and our house is quite high up on the side of a hill.
 A lot of my pictures look down into the valley.
 I’m frequently photographing into the light too.
 The cathedral is nearby – further down Hill Street – with the northern suburbs lying beyond.
 Makana’s Kop is another Grahamstown landmark.
 It dominates the eastern side of town – across the Belmont Valley.